-Item Single-year Grants Multi-year Fund Start of research work (Notice of provisional grant decision () (Notes 1, 2) New projects: April 1 (Except for some research categories) Continued projects: April 1 Continued projects: There is no need to be concerned about fiscal years during the research period.
-O After the notice of provisional grant decision (), the necessary contracts (e.g., purchasing of items and hiring of Research Collaborators, etc.) can be concluded and actual research activities can be started before the KAKENHI funding is disbursed and received.
-Deadline for the delivery of goods and provision of services necessary for the By March 31 of each fiscal year Can be used at any time during the research period beyond the fiscal year. research ○For details, contact your research arch institution.
+ltem Single-year Grants Multi-year Fund Start of research work New projects: April 1 (Except for projects whose date of notice of provisional grant decision is different) (After the date of notice of provisional grant decision () (Notes 1, 2) Continued projects: April 1 Research can be conducted in any fiscal year as long as it is during the research period.
+OAfter the notice of provisional grant decision (), the necessary contracts (e.g., purchasing of items and hiring of Research Collaborators, etc.) can be concluded and actual research activities can be started before the KAKENHI funding is disbursed and received.

-Others If there is an unused amount at the end of the research project period, it should be returned.
+Deadline for the delivery of goods and provision of services necessary for the research By March 31 Can be used even after March 31 as long as it is during the research period.
+Handling of unused amount Any unused amount at the end of the research project period must be returned.
 OReturning any unused amounts will not cause disadvantage for subsequent KAKENHI reviews.

-()The Notice of Provisional Grant Decision and Notice of Review Results are not the same.
-Even if your research proposal is "Adopted" by Notice of Review Results, the research grants will only be implemented on or after the date of Notice of Provisional Grant Decision.

-(Note 1) The research grants to the research institutions will be remitted around July for the first term disbursement and around October for the second term.
+- (\) The Notice of Provisional Grant Decision and Notice of Review Results are not the same.
+Even if your research proposal is "Adopted" by Notice of Review Results, the research grants will only be implemented on or after the date of Notice of Provisional Grant Decision. - (Note 1) The research grants to the research institutions will be remitted around July for the first term disbursement and around October for the second term.
 (From the second fiscal year for Multi-year Fund onward, the first term research grant will be disbursed at the beginning of the fiscal year.)

 As for necessary expenses, research institutions should make payments after receiving the research grants or they should pay temporarily and should be reimbursed after receiving research grants.
-Recipients of grants should ask your research institutions for any clarification.

-(Note 2) Please keep in mind that in the case of new projects for the Fund for the Promotion of Joint International Research (Fostering Joint International Research (A), Home-Returning Researcher Development Research), the start of research work is not on the day the notice of provisional grant decision is issued, but on the day the form for formal application for grant delivery is submitted.
+Recipients of grants should ask your research institutions for any clarification. - (Note 2) Please keep in mind that in the case of new projects for the Fund for the Promotion of Joint International Research (Fostering Joint International Research, Home-Returning Researcher Development Research), the start of research work is not on the day the notice of provisional grant decision is issued, but on the day the form for formal application for grant delivery is submitted.